 10 tricks to successfully move your toddler to a first bed

 Every toddler will respond differently to moving into a big bed.
-For many you will wonder why you ever worried, others will need an extra bit of planning and preparation to make them feel comfortable.
+For many, you will wonder why you ever worried, others will need an extra bit of planning and preparation to make them feel comfortable.
+Here's Sarah's 10 tips to help make the transition a success:

 1. Make a big deal of the move